 AdMob vs Appodeal: Ad Quality

 AdMob is a Google product, has global reach and displays high-quality advertisements.
 It supports cross-platform monetization (Android, iOS, and Windows).
-Publishers have the ability to customize text ad units with specific colours and fonts in order to maximize visibility and click rates.
+Publishers have the ability to customize text ad units with specific colors and fonts in order to maximize visibility and click rates.
+Admob maintain a strict ad review procedure to ensure the ads which are being displayed to its users are safe and are of good quality.
+Appodeal, on the other hand, is a revenue uplift tool and doesn’t have any advertisers on their own.
+Their technology only mediates other ad networks to ensure higher revenue rates, engagements and fills.
+So, the question about ad quality depends on their partner networks.

 AdMob vs Appodeal: Publisher List